mikemooredev/mikemooredev.github.io/_posts/2020-04-03-hello-world.markdown

 thumbnail: /hello-world-min.jpg
 tumbnail_alt: 'PHP echo hello world'
 tags: hello-world
+comments: true
 ---

 # Hello World

 ### Welcome to my new home.

-Despite the thumbnail incinuating the use of php, this site is built with Jekyll and hosted with Github pages.
+Despite the thumbnail incinuating the use of php, this site is built using the static site builder, [Jekyll](https://jekyllrb.com/){:title="Jekyll - Static site generator"}{:target="_blank"} and hosted with [Github Pages](https://pages.github.com/){:title="Github Pages"}{:target="_blank"}.

+Jekyll takes text written in your favorite markup language and uses layouts to create a static website.
+You can tweak the site’s look and feel, URLs, the data displayed on the page, and more.

+With GitHub Pages you can create a website directly from a GitHub repository.

 ### Why have I done this?

 As a developer, I'm entirely capable of keeping my site up to date by writing code but the use of markdown keeps this to a minimum.
-The use of Vue.js ensures the site remains lightning fast at all times.
+Using a static site generator ensures the site remains lightning fast at all times.

 ### How does the contact form work?

-With the lack of a back end, at first I thought the contact form would be an ambitious hurdle to overcome but it's really quite simple.
-I've utilised <a href="https://elasticemail.com/referral-reward?r=947bf678-28ac-4150-b76b-43db81dd4365" target="_blank" title="Powerful email marketing tools to help you grow">Elastic Email's</a> HTTP API to process my contact form submissions.
+As there isn't a server behind the scenes I'm using [Formspree.io](https://formspree.io/){:title="Formspree"}{:target="_blank"} to power my contact form.

+Formspree allows developers to build HTML forms with the markup in any structure they like.
+On submission of the form, the data is handled by Formspree's API.
+Formspree forms can perfectly match your website by inheriting your website's CSS.

 ### Want to know more?

-Feel free to ask a question using the <a href="https://disqus.com/" target="_blank">Disqus</a> comments below or head over to my contact page and <a href="/contact" title="Get in touch">get in touch</a>
+Feel free to ask a question using the [Disqus](https://disqus.com/){:target="_blank"} comments below or head over to my [contact page](/contact){:title="Get in touch"} and get in touch.